Diverse, reliable and affordable power supply

 Our power is delivered over the Integrated System (IS), which covers a seven-state area and consists of over 9,300 miles of line.
 Heartland jointly owns the IS with Western Area Power Administration and Basin Electric Power Cooperative.
 For information on the IS please visit the IS OASIS site.

-In the fall of 2015, functional control and operational authority of Heartland's transmission facilities within the IS will be turned over to the Southwest Power Pool (SPP), and Heartland's generation resource and customer load assets will be included within the SPP Integrated Marketplace.
+In October of 2015, functional control and operational authority of Heartland's transmission facilities within the IS was turned over to the Southwest Power Pool (SPP), and Heartland's generation resource and customer load assets are now included within the SPP Integrated Marketplace.

 Whelan Energy Center Unit 2

 Heartland has a 36% entitlement share in Whelan Energy Center Unit 2 (WEC 2), making it the largest generating resource in our portfolio.
 WEC 2 is a 220 megawatt, pulverized coal-fired generating plant located near Hastings, Nebraska.
 The plant meets or exceeds all current pollution control standards and is well-positioned to meet many rules pending with the Environmental Protection Agency.